 Similar problems arise in the modeling of metabolic processes in the liver, where models of chemical, biological, and fluid-dynamic effects need to be coupled on different time and size scales, or in models for understanding the complex processes in the brain.
 Understanding such relationships requires a systematic approach and innovative, coupled computer models that integrate all scales of biological systems, from molecules to complete organ systems or organisms.
 This requires skills from the fields of medicine, engineering, numerical mathematics, and computer science.

 Against this background, the DFG priority program (SPP) entitled “Robust Coupling of Continuum-Biomechanical in Silico Models of Active Biological Systems as a Preliminary Stage of Clinical Applications” is creating an interdisciplinary network that focuses on the research of new methodological approaches for coupling several computer-aided models and allows a three-dimensional view of their physiological functions.
-The SPP was initiated by professors Oliver Röhrle (Institute of Applied Mechanics - Civil Engineering) and Tim Ricken (Institute of Statics and Dynamics of Aerospace Structures) from the University of Stuttgart, who are also the coordinators of the program.
+The SPP was initiated by professors Oliver Röhrle (Institute for Modeling and Simulation of Biomechanical Systems) and Tim Ricken (Institute of Statics and Dynamics of Aerospace Structures) from the University of Stuttgart, who are also the coordinators of the program.
 Scientists from the University Hospital of Rostock (Rainer Bader), the University of Erlangen-Nuremberg (Silvia Budday), and the University of Cologne (Axel Klawonn) are also involved.

 Their goal is to further develop the existing methodological foundations as key competencies and thus enable the development of robust biomechanical models.
 Although the project does not reach the phase of clinical studies, it aims to create a platform for the qualification of biomechanical simulation models for later use in clinical practice.